marcpage/libernet/notes.md

 Karma is a method to keep track of value being added to the network.
 Karma is created during the validation of Karma transactions.

-Karma transaction blocks are limited to 1 MiB (before compression) or about 1,700 transactions.
+Karma transaction blocks are limited to 1 MiB (before compression) or about 1,700 single sender/receiver transactions.
-When creating a new transaction, either add to an existing block or create a new block.
+When creating a new transaction, it is either added to an existing block or a new block is created.
 You can also merge existing blocks as part of a transaction.

-A maximum number of Karma is 100 trillion (100,000,000,000,000).
+The maximum number of Karma is 100 trillion (100,000,000,000,000).
 Karma can also be divided into 100 trillion Kismet.
 Each block is awarded 1 Kismet from each sender in the block, all the transaction fees, and the Karma created from the block.
 The Karma created for each block is 20 Karma - index x 200 Kismet.